tohyuting/tp/docs/DeveloperGuide.md

    Parsing of general details will occur for both Supplier and Warehouse type.
 These include parsing of `Name`, `Phone` and `Remark`.

    In addition, since Supplier contains an `Email` attribute, parsing of this field will be carried out.
-On the other hand, parsing of `Address` will be carried out for warehouse entity instead.
+On the other hand, parsing of `Address` will be carried out for Warehouse instead.

    At the end, relevant fields present will be set in `editDescriptor`.